zschocke2/courses-workshop-3-handel-seminar-2019/chapter1.md

 1. Calculate the time difference from file start to light off in seconds.
 2. Calculate the time difference from file start to light on in seconds.
 3. Crop ```data_pat``` to the light off/on times.
+4. Plot the first 5 minutes of acceleration data.

 `@hint`
 - Mind the sampling rate ```sr_pat``` -- there is not just one measurement per second.